IPL-UV/xarrayvideo/README.md

 ## Features

 - Support for all ffmpeg-supported video codecs (mutichannel images are stored in sets of 3 channels)
-- Support for all GDAL-supported image codecs (channels are stored in single image if using e.g. JPEG2000, but every timestep is stored in a different file)
+- Support for all GDAL-supported image codecs (every timestep is stored in a different image file, but all channels are stored together if using e.g. JPEG2000).
-- Planar / non-planar input formats (depends on codec)
-- 8 / 10 / 12 / 16 bits (depends on codec)
+- Support for many pixel formats, depending on the codec: 8 / 10 / 12 / 16 bits, planar / non-planar, etc.
-- Lossy & lossless encoding
+- Lossy & lossless encoding are both supported: `libx265` is recommended for lossy, and `ffv1` for lossless
 - KLT / PCA transform: You can specify a number of principal components (ideally a multiple of 3), and PCA is applied over the channel dimension.
-Videos are encoded in sets of 3 channels
+You can choose how many principal components (PCs) to keep (and even particular quality options for different PCs.
+Videos are encoded then in sets of 3 channels.

-NOTE: As of now, everything is loaded in memory, which might be a problem for larger datasets.
-Future versions of this library will allow for navigation within the video files, as well as lazy loading.
+LIMITATIONS: As of now, everything is loaded in memory, which will be a problem for larger datasets.
+Future versions of this library will allow for indexing of frame ranges within the video file, as well as lazy loading.

 ## Paper